CenturyLinkCloud/PublicKB/Release Notes/2015/2015-05-06-cloud-platform-release-notes.md

 * [**Cohesive Networks**](../../Ecosystem Partners/Marketplace Guides/getting-started-with-cohesiveft-vns3-partner-template.md) - Technology from Cohesive Networks helps customers address the business challenge of secure connectivity and network management by implementing network and security functions in a virtualized model across disparate cloud networks and service providers.

-* [**Saratoga Flume**](../../Ecosystem Partners/Marketplace Guides/getting-started-with-saratoga-data-flume-blueprint.md) - Helps CenturyLink Cloud customers address the business challenge of secure and reliable transmission of data across alternate network providers with high latency and varied availability.
+* [**Saratoga Flume**](../../Ecosystem Partners/Marketplace Guides/getting-started-with-saratoga-data-flume-blueprint.md) - Helps Lumen Cloud customers address the business challenge of secure and reliable transmission of data across alternate network providers with high latency and varied availability.

 * [**MongoDB**](../../Ecosystem Partners/Marketplace Guides/getting-started-with-mongodb-blueprint.md) - A cross-platform, NoSQL-style, document-oriented database.
 MongoDB’s structure is JSON-like, making integration of unstructured data in certain types of applications easier and faster.